blipk/Bowser/README.md

 A rule will be created for that domain for the browser you select.
 Select other parts of the URL to include them as well as the domain.

+Press the Bowser icon to open settings.
+Press cancel to close and do nothing.

 ### CLI Usage
 Open the Bowser rules settings window: